The Best Workout Equipment For Your Home Gym

 A unique benefit of ClassPass Live over in-person classes is that you can stream or re-watch as many times as you want.
 Class types range from general strength and cardio sessions, to partner videos from barre, yoga, pilates, to stretching, and meditation practices.
 The majority of ClassPass Live’s videos run between 20 and 45 minutes and you can see the difficulty level and get a rundown of everything you need for the class (weights, mat, etc.) before you start.

-If paying for ClassPass doesn’t appeal to you — the company does have a free audio workout app — Go — that offers guided machine exercises (treadmill, elliptical, stair climber, etc), along with strength and balance exercises like stretching and yoga.
-The app neatly separates all exercises into beginner, intermediate, and advanced categories — you can also filter searches by teacher and alter your music settings (if you prefer listening to your own tunes.)
-Because it is free, you won’t find the same variety or level of personalization offered by other paid audio apps like Aaptiv, but the simplicity makes Go digestible and user-friendly.
+If paying for ClassPass doesn’t appeal to you — the company does have a free audio workout app (with a regular ClassPass subscription) — Go — that offers guided machine exercises (treadmill, elliptical, stair climber, etc), along with strength and balance exercises like stretching and yoga.
+The app neatly separates all exercises into beginner, intermediate, and advanced categories — you can also filter searches by teacher and alter your music settings (if you prefer listening to your own tunes).
+The simplicity makes Go digestible and user-friendly.

 Peloton has been making exercising without the added pressure of a gym environment easy since 2012.
 But if you don’t have $2,000 to spend on an exercise bike, Peloton does have a few other options that don’t require purchasing extra equipment — although if you already have a Peloton, you can still stream and watch cycle classes to guide your workout with Peloton Digital.